daveray/dorothy/README.md

 ## Usage

+*Dorothy assumes you have an understanding of Graphviz and DOT.
+The text below describes the mechanics of Dorothy's DSL, but you'll need to refer to the Graphviz documentation for specifics on node shapes, valid attributes, etc.*

 A graph consists of a vector of *statements*.
 The following sections describe the format for all the types of statements.
 If you're bored, skip ahead to the "Defining Graphs" section below.

 ### Node Statement